swansonk14/SyntheMol/docs/README.md

 # Documentation

-This directory contains instructions for reproducing the results in our antibiotic generation paper: [TODO](TODO).
+This directory contains instructions for reproducing the results in forthcoming paper in _Nature Machine Intelligence_.

 The relevant data should be downloaded from [this Zenodo record](https://zenodo.org/records/10257839), unzipped, and moved to `SyntheMol/data`.